Christopher-Peterson/docker-r-network-stats/README.md

 ## Building the docker image

 If you'd like to build the image yourself, you'll need to make a docker account ([info here](https://containers-at-tacc.readthedocs.io/en/latest/containers/02.dockerbasics.html)).
-Download `r-numerical-ecology.dockerfile`, then run
+Download `r-network.dockerfile`, then run

 ```bash